-I think that if I didn’t live in England, I’d assume that outside of the cities it was just a very green and pleasant land, with a picturesque fairytale castle on every hill.
+I think that if I didn’t live in England, I’d assume that outside of the cities, it was just a very green and pleasant land, with a picturesque fairytale castle on every hill.
 I do live here, though, and there isn’t.
-But don’t dismay.
-If you know where to look, and I do, you can find some real-life historic castles from whose slit windows arrows have been shot and whose drawbridges have been raised against fiend and foe in the past.
+But don’t be dismayed.
+If you know where to look, and I do, you can find some real-life historic castles from whose slit windows arrows have been shot and whose drawbridges have been raised against fiend and foe.

 Here are our suggestions for the best castles in England to visit with kids.
 These moats are worth crossing!